mreisinger/tws-excel/README.md

 # Excel Add-In for Interactive Brokers TWS
 This Excel Add-In provides an easy way to stream market data from Trader Workstation using the ActiveX API provided by Interactive Brokers.

+## How to install:

+- Enable ActiveX Clients in TWS API settings
+- Import Add-In in Excel
+- Open VBA Editor
+- Change port in module "Connection_Details" to match port in TWS API settings

 ## Available worksheet functions: